DrUlrichAnders/digital/src/pages/blogs/explaining-components.md

 `@fortawesome/react-fontawesome`.
 The component `Header` has been defined by myself and sits in a folder at `../../components-styled`.

-As you can probably tell from the name of the folder `styled-components` the components I have defined myself have all received styling information.
+As you can probably tell from the name of the folder `components-styled` the components I have defined myself have all received styling information.
 This means they have information about their background color, width, margin, padding, font-size, link color and so on.
 If you want to better understand the